To Schedule an Appointment, Call Us Toll Free at 1.877.873.8208 or Email Us for a Prompt Response.

 Supplemental Security Income (SSI) is a program administered by the Social Security Administration (SSA) to assist people with limited income who are blind or disabled.
 This program may also cover an eligible child who is not married and under the age of 18 (or a full-time student under the age of 22).
 If you have questions about how SSI and child support interact, get in touch with our team today.

+One of the most common questions a parent or guardian may have is how SSI eligibility and benefits will be affected for a child receiving child support.
 The Social Security Administration defines child support as payments from a parent to be used for a child’s needs, such as food and shelter.
 These payments are classified as unearned income for the eligible child.

 Currently, one-third of monthly child support payments are excluded from countable income when calculating the benefit amount for a child approved for Supplemental Security Income (SSI).
 The remaining two-thirds of the monthly child support payment is countable income and may be used to reduce the amount of SSI benefits a child will receive.

-When calculating the SSI benefits for the child, the Social Security Administration will exclude $80 of the child support payments, and the remaining $160 will be subtracted from the SSI Federal benefit rate as countable income.
+When calculating the SSI benefits for a child, the Social Security Administration will exclude $80 of the child support payments, and the remaining $160 will be subtracted from the SSI Federal benefit rate as countable income.